nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_4/readme.md

 Assume you want to start a new open-source project:

-- Find your organization’s policies on software releases.
+- Find your organization's policies on software releases.
 - What is the process for releasing your software?
 - Does anybody in your organization have to approve this release?
 - Are there any policies regarding external contributors?
 - Does your organization require a specific attribution or credit?

-**Key Takeaways: Find Your Organization’s Software Release Policies**
+#### Key Takeaways: Find Your Organization’s Software Release Policies

 Software release policies differ by organization and each piece of software is different.
 Therefore, it is important that we do not make assumptions about the software release policies based on previous experience.